• CRM & Integrations

 Learn more about Mixmax

 A sales tool is only valuable if your team actually uses it.
-You can buy the most powerful platform on the market, but if reps find it clunky or disruptive, they’ll abandon it.
-Your pipeline data goes stale, and your deal visibility vanishes.
-This is the central issue in the groove vs mixmax for deal visibility debate.
-Groove is built for teams that live inside Salesforce, offering a deep, native connection to the CRM.
-Mixmax is built for reps who live in their inbox, working directly inside Gmail to eliminate friction.
-The right choice depends on a simple question: where does your team do its best work?
+If reps find it clunky or disruptive, they’ll abandon it.
+Your pipeline data goes stale and deal visibility vanishes.
+This is the central issue in the mixmax vs groove for salesforce logging from gmail debate.
+Both are sales engagement tools reducing tab switching, but they have fundamentally different philosophies.
+Groove is built for teams that live inside Salesforce.
+Mixmax is for reps who live in their inbox.
+The right choice helps your team know the “next best action” based on engagement signals in gmail.
+It all comes down to one question: where does your team do its best work?

 Key Takeaways